MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-migrate-labels.md

 ##### Services that currently support unified labeling include:

-- Power BI
+- Power BI (in preview)

-- Office Online and Outlook on the web
+- Office Online (in preview) and Outlook on the web

-- SharePoint Online sites and Office 365 groups
+- SharePoint Online sites and Office 365 groups (in preview)

 - Microsoft Defender Advanced Threat Protection